marcosraimondi1/milkv-duo-dev-apps/README.md

 ```

 ## Note
 Read each app README.md for additional configuration.
+Some of them are meant to interact with custom kernel modules, you can find them on this repository [marcosraimondi1/milkv-duo-modules](https://github.com/marcosraimondi1/milkv-duo-dev-modules).